AlexWoodblock/WindowAlert/README.md

 To achieve simplicity of `UIAlertView`, this library creates a separate window on top of everything with transparent root view controller, and presents your alert controller in said window.
 You just need to set up `WindowAlert`, and then showing your dialog is as simple as calling `show()` on your alert instance!

-This library will help
-// TODO: example!
-// TODO: features
-// TODO: potential problems
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Swift 5.0 must be used in the project.
+Swift 4.0, 4.2 or 5.0 must be used in the project.

 ## Installation